oktadev/byob-dashboard/README.md

 ## Make

-Once `/terraform/terraform.tfvars` is populated correctly, make sure you're in the byob-dashboard folder and run:
+Once `/terraform/terraform.tfvars` is populated correctly, cd to the /byob-dashboard folder and run:

 ```
 make check